VadimRadermacher/bootstrap1/readme.md

 npm run build
 ```

-It will then be available in the `dist` folder.
+It will then be available in the `docs` folder.

+Then commit and push.
+As long as your project as been properly configured to enable Github Pages on the 'docs' folder it will be published.

 ## Files